When AWGN-based Denoiser Meets Real Noises: Methodology

 Learning-based denoiser trained on AWGN is not robust enough to real noises due to domain difference.
 To adapt the noise model to real noise, here we briefly analyze and justify our assumption on the difference between real noises and Gaussian noise: spatial/channel variance and correlation.

-Suppose a noise estimator is robust, \ie, can accurately estimate the exact noise level, for a single AWGN-corrupted image, pixel-shuffle down-sampling will neither influence the AWGN variance nor the estimation values, when the sample stride is small enough to preserve the textural structures.
+Suppose a noise estimator is robust, which means it can accurately estimate the exact noise level, for a single AWGN-corrupted image, pixel-shuffle down-sampling will neither influence the AWGN variance nor the estimation values, when the sample stride is small enough to preserve the textural structures.
 When extending it to real noise case, we have an interesting hypothesis: as we increase the sample stride of pixel-shuffle, the estimation values of specific noise estimators will first fluctuate and then keep steady for a couple of stride increment.
 This assumption is feasible because pixel-shuffle will break down the spatial-correlated noise patterns to pixel-independent ones, which can be approximated as spatial-variant AWGN and adapted to those estimators.

 We justify this hypothesis on both \cite{liu2013single} and our proposed pixel-wise estimator.
-As shown in Fig. \ref{fig:ps_est} (a), we randomly cropped a patch of size $200 \times 200$ from a random noisy image $y$ in SIDD\cite{abdelhamed2018high}.
+As shown in Figure~\ref{fig:noise_comp}, we randomly cropped a patch of size $200 \times 200$ from a random noisy image $y$ in SIDD\cite{abdelhamed2018high}.
 We add AWGN with $std=35$ to its noise-free ground truth $x$.
 After pixel-shuffling both $y$ and AWGN-corrupted $x$, starting from stride $s=2$, the noise pattern of $y$ demonstrates expected pixel independence.
-Using \cite{liu2013single}, the estimation result for $x$ is unchanged in Fig. \ref{fig:ps_est} (b) (Left), but the one for $y$ in Fig. \ref{fig:ps_est} (b) (Right) first increases and begins to keep steady after stride $s=2$.
+Using \cite{liu2013single}, the estimation result for $x$ is unchanged in Figure \ref{fig:ps_est} (a) (Left), but the one for $y$ in Figure \ref{fig:ps_est} (a) (Right) first increases and begins to keep steady after stride $s=2$.
 It is consistent with the visual pattern and our hypothesis.

 One assumption of \cite{liu2013single} is that the noise is additive and evenly distributed across the image.
 For spatial-variant signal-dependent real noises, our pixel-wise estimator has its superiority.
 To make statistics of spatial-variant noise estimation values, we extract the three AWGN channels of noise map $\mathcal{E}_{AWGN}(y_i) \in R^{W \times H \times 3}$, where $W$ and $H$ are width and height of the input image, and compute the normalized 10-bin histograms $h_s \in R^{10 \times 3}$ across each channel when the stride is $s$.
-We introduce the changing factor $r_{s}$ to monitor the noise map distribution changes as the stride $s$ increases.
+We introduce the changing factor $r_{s}$ to monitor the noise map distribution changes as the stride $s$ increases,